Introduction

 - Odd-numbered diagonals flow from top to bottom, while even-numbered diagonals flow from bottom to top.

-Now, our main objective is to find the desired fraction at position n in the sequence.
+Our primary goal is to locate the specified fraction at index n within the sequence.

 Algorithm: